BREAKING

 Operator

-Your next question comes from the line of Joshua Tilton with Wolf Research.
+Your next question comes from the line of Joshua Tilton with Wolfe Research.
 Please go ahead.

-Hey guys, thanks for sneaking me in again.
-And I hate to ask one more on deferred ARR but if I kind of, you know, sum up all the takes of the questions that we’re getting sent on the call, I think some of us have, you know, remembering or PTSD or whatever you want to call it from prior communication around deferred ARR that kind of didn’t pan out as we were all hoping for in the year.
-And I’m just, I guess what I’m asking, is there anything that you can tell us or give us to instill confidence that this deferred ARR balance will come through in the fourth quarter.
+Hey, guys.
+Thanks for thanks for sneaking me in again.
+And I hate to ask one more on deferred ARR.
+But if I kind of sum up all the takes of the questions that we’re getting that on the call.
+I think some of us have, remembering or PTSD or whatever you want to call it, from prior communication around deferred ARR that kind of didn’t pan out as we were all hoping for in the year.
+And I’m just — I guess what I’m asking, is there anything that you can tell us or give us to instill confidence that this deferred ARR balance will come through in the fourth quarter?
+And then on top of that, is there a way to think about how much of that balance is currently baked into the guidance?
+Thanks, guys.

 Neil Barua — President and Chief Executive Officer

-Yeah, so let me just on the confidence level and again I can only speak about what we’ve been doing since.
-We’Ve been transforming the business across all fronts.
-And I want to make one reference back to 12 months ago when we talked about all the levels of what we’re doing in go to market translation.
+Yeah.
+So let me — just on the confidence level.
+And again, I can only speak about what we’ve been doing since we’ve been transforming the business across all fronts.
+And I want to make one reference back to 12 months ago when we talked about all the levels of what we’re doing in go-to-market transition.
 One of it was far tighter linkage between sales and customer success.
-And Rob made plenty of organizational decisions, process decisions to align the two and the reason why that’s important.
-Answering your question is customer success that is in that team has the implementation expertise when a deal is underway.
-They’re the ones that actually advise the customer around.
-Here’s what we see as the way in which the technology can actually be implemented.
+And Rob made plenty of organizational decisions, process decisions to align the two.

 Operator